tryyang2001/tryyang2001/README.md

-- 👋 Hi, I’m Tan Rui Yang
+- 👋 Hi, nice to meet you!
-- 🌱 I’m currently a final year computer engineering undergraduate at NUS
+- I’m Tan Rui Yang, currently a final year computer engineering (CEG) undergraduate at NUS
+- My expertise spans across web development in Node environment, developing and maintaining large-scale RESTful APIs, software testing, computer networks, and machine learning
-- 📫 Check out my [portfolio](https://tan-rui-yang-portfolio.netlify.app/) for more details!
+- Check out my [portfolio](https://portfolio-2024-mdgxgx7ke-tryyang2001.vercel.app/) for more details!

 <!---
 tryyang2001/tryyang2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.